 To legalize a halachic marriage in Israel, you must apply in a Beit Din Rabbani, a beis din that is under the jurisdiction of the Israeli Rabbinate.
 The Beit Din has the power to legalize your marriage by approving it as halachically valid.

 To open a file, both spouses are required to go to the Beit Din Rabani (no appointment is necessary) and submit the following documents:

 - Original Kesubah (Jewish marriage contract), plus a copy

 - Passport of each spouse, plus a copy

 - Passport picture of each spouse

-- Original letter from mesader kedushin, preferably in Hebrew, written on his official stationery containing all details pertaining to the marriage ceremony.
+- Original letter from mesader kedushin, acceptable in Hebrew only, written on his official stationery containing all details pertaining to the marriage ceremony.
 A sample letter is available here.
 The letter should include the following details:

 - Date and location